jdortiz/MalometerTDD/README.md

    in the dictionary with the "domainNames" key, as name.

 ### General importer (30 min) ###

+Make the importer method that performs all the required steps.

 1. Create the importData as a document method that takes a dictionary.
 2. Create (and test) as many FreakTypes as indicated in the array